When does the dahlia tuber sale begin?

 Do I need to dig and store my dahlias?

 Dahlias happily grow in the ground all winter as a perennial in well-drained soils where winter temperatures remain above 20 F (–6.7 C).
 Mulch can help to keep them warm.
 In colder climates, dahlias need to be dug up, stored in a garage or basement (at around 40-50 F, 4.5-10 C), and planted again the next spring.
 Learn more about storing dahlias, here.
 Note that if you don’t want to bother digging them up, that’s okay.
 One plant makes so many blooms in a season that many consider dahlias worth the annual investment.
+If you want to learn more about whether or not to dig up your dahlias, here is a YouTube video.

 What is your cancellation policy?